robotlolita/robotlolita.github.io/_posts/2014-03-20-a-monad-in-practicality-controlling-time.md

 the organisational patterns we are used to.

-None the less, it is possible for a non-blocking function to return the result to its caller **even thought it still doesn't know what the result is**!
+None the less, it is possible for a non-blocking function to return the result to its caller **even though it still doesn't know what the result is**!
 This really old concept (which appeared around 1976) is sometimes called *promise*, *future*, *delay*, or *eventual*, depending on your library and programming language.